peaqe/oc/README.md

 OpenShift CLI (oc) thin wrapper for Python3
 ===========================================

+> This project has been archived, for a native and full feature library, visit https://pypi.org/project/openshift-client/

 This *oc library* is a thin wrapper around the OpenShift CLI `oc`.

 Usage